 1. Land Rover

-The Porsche history dates back to 1948, and is one of the most commonly known brand names across the world.
+Porsche’s history dates back to 1948 and is one of the most commonly known brand names across the world.
 Research has shown that if a Porsche needs some repairs, it can set you back around £1,500, which is one of the highest averages across the board!
-Having said that however, research has also shown that the Porsche vehicles are the least likely brand of car to suffer a breakdown.
-This lowers the odds of a repair becoming necessary, but it poses the question on whether or not you’d be willing to roll the dice!
+Having said that, however, research has also shown that the Porsche vehicles are the least likely brand of car to suffer a breakdown.
+This lowers the odds of a repair becoming necessary, but it poses the question of whether or not you’d be willing to roll the dice!

 The trend seems to be that the repair costs remain pricier on all high-end cars, and the Jaguar is no exception to the rule!
-Although the Jaguars have been proven to be 13% more reliable than Land Rovers, the repair cost on these vehicles have an average of £1,020, which is still expensive in the greater scheme of things!
-Considering the fact that the least expensive Jaguar range sits around the £20,000, it’s going to be a financial burden if continuous repairs are required!
+Although the Jaguars have been proven to be 13% more reliable than Land Rovers, the repair cost on these vehicles has an average of £1,020, which is still expensive in the greater scheme of things!
+Because the least expensive Jaguar range sits at around £20,000, it’s going to be a financial burden if continuous repairs are required!